 Deer hunting can be a challenging endeavor.
-This is why we use sophisticated gear such as riflescopes, binoculars, rangefinders, binoculars with rangefinder, rubber hunting boots, and camouflage when hunting big bucks.
+This is why we use sophisticated gear such as riflescopes, best compact binoculars or rangefinder binoculars, rubber hunting boots, and camouflage when hunting big bucks.
 But even with all these gear, taking down a deer is easier said than done.
 This is why hunters are nowadays turning to some of best deer baits to lure big bucks.
 And while the use of deer attractants is highly controversial and outlawed in some states, it can be highly rewarding.

 However, before you spend your hard-earned cash on deer bait, make sure that you know your state’s law on deer baiting.
 Some states allow deer baiting but with some restrictions.
 Thus it is important that you understand the laws relating to deer baiting.

 Also, some states permit the use of some attracts and outlaw the use of others.
 Thus, there are some legal requirements and restrictions you will have to face when searching the best deer bait.

 The deer bait market is full of all kinds of baits.
 And trying to find the best deer bait is never easy.
 Especially when the internet is filled with self-proclaimed experts claiming to know the best deer attractant.
 Before I got to know the best bait for deer, I had to do a lot of research on the topic as well as experimenting with different deer baits.
 From my experimentation and research, I settled on the below deer attractants.